Guided Backpacking Tours to Havasu Falls

 All the guided hikes are optional and you are welcome to choose to instead spend a lazy afternoon or morning relaxing by Havasu creek.
 Remember, it’s your vacation.
 Make it what you wish.
 We have options from high adventure to peaceful relaxation.

 - Lodging: Camping at Havasu Falls campground (gear included)

 DAY 4: CONQUER THE CANYON

 The scenery and magic of Havasupai and its majestic waterfalls will make you never want to leave, but after breakfast it is time to conquer the canyon!
 While always challenging, the exhilaration of reaching the rim is an amazing feeling you will never forget.
+Hiking out of the Grand Canyon is a strenuous endeavor, especially on any backpacking trip.
+Remember, you will be carrying a large and heavy backpacking pack.
+This is the goal you should prepare yourself for most.
 Expect to arrive at the rim between 11:00am – 2:00pm.

 - Hiking: 10 miles

 Click here to see the route we take for the Havasu Falls Backpacking trip.